 - Upload an image or video (or paste a YouTube/Vimeo link)

-- The analysis runs automatically – no registration, no installation
+- The analysis runs automatically, with no registration and no installation

-- You receive an authenticity score with a detailed breakdown
+- You get an authenticity score with a detailed breakdown

 Echt oder Fake?